-In 2018 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+In 2020 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources identified two potential sources of contamination near our wells with a low susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.